Andry-Bal/json-aggregator/README.md

                         Relative to the `root` patterns used by glob to collect matching JSON files (default: ['*.json']) -o OUT_FNAME, --out_fname OUT_FNAME
-                        Path where aggregated JSON will be written (default: collected.csv)
+                        Path where resulting CSV file will be written (default: collected.csv)
   -d DELIMITER, --delimiter DELIMITER
                         A string used to separate fields (default: ,) -r RESTVAL, --restval RESTVAL